improbable-research/keanu/docs/docs/particle-filter.md

 ---

 ## Overview
-Particle filters can help you find probable states of your network which can be useful, for example, for using as starting states for MCMC sampling.
+Particle filters can help you find probable states of your network which can be used as starting states for MCMC sampling.
-In this section, we will see how to use Keanu's Particle filter class.
+Here is an example on how to use Keanu's Particle filter class:

 ```java
 //Create a dummy Bayesian Network